whusym/Cilia-segmentation-pytorch-tiramisu/README.md

 ```
 $ jupyter notebook
 ```
-It should pop up your default browser, and the next step is just to open `demo.ipynb`.
+It should pop up your default browser, and the next step is just to open `demo.ipynb` and follow the instructions there.

 ## Results